 - Who uses ROVs and what they use them for

-Other excellent articles have been written that focus on small underwater ROVs used for visual inspection; this article will be broader and capture the wider use of ROVs across a range of industries.
-It will finish with the latest design trends in underwater ROV technology and provide a starting point to continue learning about advanced ROV applications in the related article “Use of underwater ROVs and manipulator’s arms“.
+Other excellent articles have been written that focus on small underwater ROVs used for visual inspection; this article will be broader and capture the wider use of ROVs across various industries.
+It will finish with the latest design trends in underwater ROV technology and provide a starting point to continue learning about advanced ROV applications in the related article “Use of underwater ROVs and manipulator’s arms.”

 What is an underwater ROV?